de-things/delib-web-sdk/README.md

     console.log(res); // device response
 });

-// Why ETHERENET? because device SECRET has NOT been DEFINED in the constructor,
+// Why ethernet? because device SECRET has NOT been DEFINED in the constructor,
 // so this example call sends a POST request to the "http://device_ip:80/"
 // with a body content equal to: "!example".
 ```